-If you’re using a Compose-based containerized development workflow, then the
+For Docker users with a Compose-based containerized development workflow,

 attributes in your Compose YAML files to automatically start and stop